CelliesProjects/OpenStreetMap-esp32/README.md

 ```

 This function will switch to a tile provider (if) that is user defined in `src/TileProvider.hpp`.

-This will invalidate and possibly resize the cache if the new provider uses a different tile size.
+- Returns `true` and clears the cache on success.

-Returns false if no provider at the index is defined or if no cache could be allocated.
+- Returns `false` -and the current tile provider is unchanged- if no provider at the index is defined.

 **Note:** In the default setup there is only one provider defined.
-See `src/TileProvider.hpp` for example provider setups for [https://www.thunderforest.com/](https://www.thunderforest.com/) that only require an API key and commenting/uncommenting 2 lines of setup.
+See `src/TileProvider.hpp` for example provider setups for [https://www.thunderforest.com/](https://www.thunderforest.com/) that only require an API key and commenting/uncommenting 2 lines.
 Registration and a hobby tier are available for free.

 ## Example code